Djeg/MinibusBundle/README.md

 ### Create stations

-Stations are like controllers, except that you can launch as many stations you want during one **action** and the station **does not handle any kind of view**.
+Stations are like controllers, except that you can launch as many stations as you want during one **action** and the station **does not handle any kind of view**.
 In fact the only role of a station is to create/retrieve/update `Minibus` passengers.
 (understand data).